Western Workmen's Co-operative Publishing Company: Editors

 Debut editor Aku Kissanen left Toveri in July 1908, only to return for a second stint in the editorial desk in 1910.
 He was replaced in 1911 by Santeri Nuorteva, one of the leading lights in the Finnish Socialist Federation.
 Nuorteva would be succeeded in 1913 by yet another prominent figure in the SSJ, John Viita, who would in turn be replaced by veteran journalist Eemeli Parras, a former member of the staff at both Raivaaja and Työmies.

 In 1915 Parras would depart from Toveri, to be replaced by William Reivo, a light-hearted socialist who would figure large in the history of the SSJ as the leader of its moderate wing following the 1919 split into Socialist and Communist factions.

 Other important figures who would work on the staff of Toveri included A. B. Mäkelä, an assistant editor from 1917 to 1918 who was a well-known humorist both in Finland and the United States and who had been a close associate of utopian socialist Matti Kurikka during his earlier colonization efforts, and Henry Askeli, later head of the Finnish Federation and briefly prominent in the American Communist movement.

-The best known and most successful editor of Toveritar was Helmi Mattson, an adept and prolific writer of essays, fiction, and poetry who headed the paper through the 1920s and 1930s.
+The editor Helmi Mattson, a writer of essays, fiction, and poetry, headed Toveritar through the 1920s and 1930s.